Skip to main content

 Users should check whether a book, journal or magazine title allows copying using the CLA Check Permissions tool before copying, and at least every new academic year, as licensed repertoire is subject to change: rightsholders may add or withdraw content at any time.
 In some cases, additional clearance may be needed.

-The University's licence with the Copyright Licensing Agency enables the institution to make multiple copies from print materials within the CLA's repertoire for educational purposes.
+The University's CLA Licence enables our staff and students to make multiple copies from print materials within the CLA's repertoire for educational purposes, subject to permitted extent limits.

-Not all material in print is covered under this licence.
+Not all material is covered under the Licence.
 Some categories of material are excluded, including printed music, maps, and privately owned documents.
-There are also excluded publications for which copying rights must be negotiated directly with the rights owner.
-CLA maintains a list of excluded categories and excluded works on their website.
+There are also excluded publications for which copying rights must be negotiated directly with the rights owner or their authorised agent.

 Other licences or copyright exceptions may apply to some excluded works, so if the material you wish to use isn't covered, please ask Library Services for advice.

-The licence allows Brunel staff to make photocopies of journal articles and book chapters for each student in a particular class (plus one for the teacher).
+The CLA Licence allows Brunel staff to make photocopies of journal articles and book chapters for each student in a particular class (plus one for the teacher).
 The readings can also be put together to form a course pack for no extra charge.
 Under the Licence staff may copy:

 • up to 5% or one complete chapter (whichever is the greater) from a book